Bai Yulu: Career

 The 2024 World Women's Snooker Championship was the first edition of the tournament to be staged in China.
 After coming from 0–3 behind to defeat Evans 5–3 in the semi-finals, Bai secured her first women's world title with a 6–5 victory over Mink in the final.
 Her 122 break in the final was the highest of the tournament and the highest ever made in a women's world final.
 Winning the world women's title secured Bai a two-year tour card to the main professional World Snooker Tour from the start of the 2024–25 snooker season.
 She also won the concurrent 2024 World Women's Under-21 Snooker Championship, defeating Narucha Phoemphul 3–0 in the final.

 Bai became the first woman since Kelly Fisher in 1999 to win back-to-back matches at a ranking event when she defeated Farakh Ajaib and then Jamie Jones in the qualifying rounds for the 2024 UK Championship.
 She then became the first female player to register three wins at a ranking event by beating Scott Donaldson in the next round in a match which went to a final frame decider.
 Bai lost in the fourth round to Jack Lisowski 61, falling just short of making the televised stages.

 At the 2025 World Women's Snooker Championship, Bai won her second consecutive world title.
 She defeated Mink 64 in the final, and became the seventh woman to win multiple world titles.
+In August, Bai competed at the World Games in the women's six red event rather than entering the 2025 Saudi Arabia Snooker Masters.
+She won the event by defeating Narucha Phoemphul of Thailand 2–0 in the final.

+In January 2026, she won the WSF Women's Championship held in Sofia to reach the number one spot in the world women's rankings for the first time in her career.